 First of all, it is not proper to make a theological doctrine out of one verse.
 Of this the Jehovah's Witnesses are sometimes guilty.
 Nevertheless, they do tend to take one or two verses on a subject and use them to interpret all the others.
 Instead of getting a balanced position, they arrive at an interpretation that is in agreement with their theological position.
 This is called "proof-texting" and is something the Jehovah's Witnesses do frequently.

 Second, the context of Jesus' comment was that He was speaking as a man to His God.
-Remember, Jesus is both God and man, second person of the Trinity, the word made flesh (John 1:1, 14).
-Since He was both divine and man, as a man He would naturally and properly say that His Father was the only True God.
-He was not denying His own divinity, but affirming the Trueness of God as was done in the OT: 'And now, O Lord our God, deliver us from his hand that all the kingdoms of the earth may know that Thou alone, Lord, art God,' (Isaiah 37:20).
+Remember, Jesus is both God and man, second person of the Trinity, and the Word made flesh (John 1:1, 14).
+Since He was both divine and man, as a man, He would naturally and properly say that His Father was the only True God.
+He was not denying His own divinity but affirming the Trueness of God as was done in the OT: 'And now, O Lord our God, deliver us from his hand that all the kingdoms of the earth may know that Thou alone, Lord, art God,' (Isaiah 37:20).
 The truth is that Jesus was a man made under the Law (Gal.
-4:4) and as a man He would be subject to God.
+4:4), and as a man, He would be subject to God.
 Only in this case, Jesus was subject to the Father.
-That is why Jesus called the Father the only true God.
-But it is not a phrase that excludes Christ for Christ Himself said "Before Abraham was, I am," (John 8:58) and did not deny being called God by Thomas in John 20:28.
+That is why Jesus called the Father the only true God, but it is not a phrase that excludes Christ, for Christ Himself said, "Before Abraham was, I am" (John 8:58) and did not deny being called God by Thomas in John 20:28.

-Third, John 17:3 must be examined in the light of the totality of scripture.
-We see that Jesus is called God in John 1:1, 14; 8:58; 20:28; Col. 2:9; Heb.
+Third, John 17:3 must be examined in the light of the totality of Scripture.
+We see that Jesus is called God in John 1:1, 14, 8:58, 20:28, Col. 2:9, and Heb.
 1:8.
-Therefore, John 17:3 cannot be interpreted in a way that disagrees with other scriptures.
-Of course, some people simply state that John 17:3 cannot allow for Jesus being God.
-But the simple fact is that Jesus is called God by God and others.
-Therefore, the whole of scripture must be harmonized.
+Therefore, John 17:3 cannot be interpreted in a way that disagrees with other Scriptures.
+Of course, some people simply state that John 17:3 cannot allow for Jesus being God, but the simple fact is that Jesus is called God by God and others.
+Therefore, the whole of Scripture must be harmonized.

 Fourth, this verse reflects the sonship of Jesus.
 The Father and the Son have a unique relationship.
 Jesus is the eternal Son.
 The terms Father and Son denote a relationship which is why God is called the God of the Son in 2 Cor.
 11:31.